SAVE GLEN LEDNOCK

 LATEST NEWS

-The Court of Session in Edinburgh made a landmark legal ruling on 17 February when it threw out the Wull Muir wind farm application in the Borders –...
+Following the Court of Session’s landmark legal ruling earlier this year (see our 17 February news story), throwing out the Wull Muir wind farm application in the Borders...
 Read More...